handsontable/handsontable/examples/templates/README.md

 Copy the `examples/templates/js` directory and paste it into `examples/next/docs/js`.

-Next: Rename the newly copied 'examples/templates/js/js' directory to a name that best describes the purpose of the code example, for instance, "sorting-data-custom-order".
+Next: Rename the newly created 'examples/next/docs/js/js' directory to a name that best describes the purpose of the code example, for instance, "sorting-data-custom-order".
 Make sure you keep the right file structure, like so:

 ```
 examples/